DPDK/dpdk/doc/guides/nics/mlx5.rst

   - x86_64 with ConnectX-4, ConnectX-4 LX and ConnectX-5.
   - POWER8 and ARMv8 with ConnectX-4 LX and ConnectX-5.

+- ``mprq_en`` parameter [int]

+  A nonzero value enables configuring Multi-Packet Rx queues.
+Rx queue is configured as Multi-Packet RQ if the total number of Rx queues is ``rxqs_min_mprq`` or more and Rx scatter isn't configured.
+Disabled by default.

+  Multi-Packet Rx Queue (MPRQ a.k.a Striding RQ) can further save PCIe bandwidth by posting a single large buffer for multiple packets.
+Instead of posting a buffers per a packet, one large buffer is posted in order to receive multiple packets on the buffer.
+A MPRQ buffer consists of multiple fixed-size strides and each stride receives one packet.
+MPRQ can improve throughput for small-packet tarffic.

+  When MPRQ is enabled, max_rx_pkt_len can be larger than the size of user-provided mbuf even if DEV_RX_OFFLOAD_SCATTER isn't enabled.
+PMD will configure large stride size enough to accommodate max_rx_pkt_len as long as device allows.
+Note that this can waste system memory compared to enabling Rx scatter and multi-segment packet.

+- ``mprq_log_stride_num`` parameter [int]

+  Log 2 of the number of strides for Multi-Packet Rx queue.
+Configuring more strides can reduce PCIe tarffic further.
+If configured value is not in the range of device capability, the default value will be set with a warning message.
+The default value is 4 which is 16 strides per a buffer, valid only if ``mprq_en`` is set.

+  The size of Rx queue should be bigger than the number of strides.

+- ``mprq_max_memcpy_len`` parameter [int]

+  The maximum length of packet to memcpy in case of Multi-Packet Rx queue.
+Rx packet is mem-copied to a user-provided mbuf if the size of Rx packet is less than or equal to this parameter.
+Otherwise, PMD will attach the Rx packet to the mbuf by external buffer attachment - ``rte_pktmbuf_attach_extbuf()``.
+  A mempool for external buffers will be allocated and managed by PMD.
+If Rx packet is externally attached, ol_flags field of the mbuf will have EXT_ATTACHED_MBUF and this flag must be preserved. ``RTE_MBUF_HAS_EXTBUF()`` checks the flag.
+The default value is 128, valid only if ``mprq_en`` is set.

+- ``rxqs_min_mprq`` parameter [int]

+  Configure Rx queues as Multi-Packet RQ if the total number of Rx queues is greater or equal to this value.
+The default value is 12, valid only if ``mprq_en`` is set.

 - ``txq_inline`` parameter [int]